-saying the Vietnamese wanted to dominate their country.
-China immediately expressed concern over the fighting between its neighbors, and offered to mediate.
-As the fighting continued, and reasoning proved unsuccessful in curbing Vietnam's appetite, the Chinese government gradually changed from a position of neutrality to one of support for Cambodia.
+curbing Vietnam's appetite, the Chinese government gradually changed from a position of neutrality to one of support for Cambodia.

 During the same period, beginning in 1978, Vietnam began expelling Vietnamese citizens of Chinese origin and Chinese nationals from the country.
 Over 200,000 have been forced out in the last year.
 Although the Vietnamese claim they are capitalists unable to adjust to socialism, the majority come not from the recently liberated South, but from the North, where socialist construction has been going on since 1956.
 The Chinese in Vietnam made a convenient scapegoat for Vietnam's economic difficulties.
 Also, Vietnam's Soviet sponsors delight in the hardships that resettling so many refugees is causing China.
-As thousands fled over the border

 As thousands fled over the border to China, Vietnam began trying to destabilize the border area itself, increasing pressure on China.
 In the last half of 1978 alone, the Chinese report over 700 different incursions by Vietnamese troops, resulting in the death of 300 Chinese soldiers and civilians.
-Until the Chinese counterattack, the main beneficiary of this ongoing aggression was not Vietnam, but the USSR, which has over a million troops menacing China's northern borders and could thus threaten China with military attack on two fronts.
+Until the Chinese counterattack, the main beneficiary ongoing aggression was not V of this Vietnam, but the USSR, which has over a million troops menacing China's northern bor-ders and could thus threaten China with military attack on two fronts.